DCC-Lab/PyHardwareLibrary/README-5-Communication-ports.md

 4. Analyze answer and determine the information hidden in it.
 Deal with units, floating point numbers, scientific notation, text
 5. Deal with errors when a command does not respond as expected.

-Especially with lab equipment, very often we will have a pattern that looks like: 1.
+Very often we will have a pattern that looks like: 1.
 Send text command 2.
-Analyze text reply 3. extract a number (e.g., a power value for instance), and really 4. this is with any type of device (old-style serial, USB, GPIB, Ethernet, etc...)
+Analyze text reply 3. extract a number (e.g., a power value for instance), and really, this is with any type of device (old-style serial, USB, GPIB, Ethernet, etc...).

 ## The problems to solve

 1. Managing ports is a hardware issue that should be of minor interest to us
 2. Managing the dialog with the devices must be robust and general enough to avoid always going through the same strategies to analyze the reply.

 ## Solutions